 31 Days of Latinas losing weight: Tip #10

-The biggest issue when it comes to weight loss is, undoubtedly, healthy eating.
-We Latinos just don't have those good habits and the habits that we DO have are difficult to break.
-Part of our 31 Days of Latinas Losing Weight challenge has definitely been to focus on eating healthier is a key component and we're committed to keep going!
-So far, I've revealed my healthy snacking tricks, how you can eat meat AND lose weight, why you should be drinking water every single day, how to add more fruits and vegetables to your diet and the healthiest way of cooking EVER.
+The biggest issue when it comes to weight loss is healthy eating.
+Latinos just don't have those good habits and the ones that we DO have are difficult to break.
+Part of our 31 Days of Latinas Losing Weight challenge has been to focus on eating healthier and we're committed to keep going!
 So, are you ready for Tip #10?!

 Read more ¿Qué más?
 31 Days of Latinas losing weight: Tip #9